The Ohio State University

 If you are looking for competitive pay rates, the chance to develop business contacts, or to get "real-world" experience, you may want to pursue an off-campus position.

-More than 800 students work each quarter in dining commons food service and residence hall office services.
+More than 800 students work each term in dining commons food service and residence hall office services.
 While preference is given to students residing in the residence halls, all students are encouraged to apply for positions.
 Depending on your choice of positions, you should contact a dining commons manager (food service) or a residence halls area office.
 Get contact information online from University Residences and Dining Services.

 The Ohio Union also provides you with a good source of employment opportunities.
 Positions are available in food service, computer programming, maintenance, recreation, audio/video services, housekeeping, and graphic art.
 If interested, visit the Ohio Union online for additional information.